Your campus will have various student services designed to help you be successful in your program and to help you develop a sense of community.

 - Library Orientation Programs.
 Google is great – but these orientations will teach you how to use the physical and online library.
 There are many things in your school's library that will help save you time and effort when you need to put together essays and reference lists.
 Librarians are a great resource!

-- Residence.
+- Student housing.
 Many institutions have on-campus accommodations.
-If you live on-campus then get to know your residence life program and staff.
+If you live on-campus then get to know your student housing life program and staff.
 Find opportunities to either volunteer or work there.
-Getting involved in residence life helps you develop leadership skills and grow your network of friends and colleagues.
+Getting involved in student housing life helps you develop leadership skills and grow your network of friends and colleagues.

 - Student Life programs.
 Post-secondary is not just about attending class, it's about growing as a person outside of the classroom.
 There are a wide variety of clubs and student organizations to get involved with.
 There's usually something for everyone, but if you don't find what you're looking for then start your own club!
 Student life programs and clubs offer opportunities to gain valuable leadership skills as well as volunteer or work experience.
 You can have a social life and still manage your study time!